Rui Faleiro: Magellan expedition

 Having been rejected by the Portuguese king, Faleiro and Magellan presented their proposal to the Casa de Contratación, which managed expeditions on behalf of the crown.

-Faleiro was certain that south of the "Terras de Vera Cruz" (i.e. Brazil), at 40 degrees latitude, there was an Atlantic passage that led to the South Seas.
-The sought-after Spice Islands would, by Faleiro's calculations, fall on the Spanish side of the line of Tordesillas.
+They were confident that a strait leading to the Pacific existed along the coast of Brazil somewhere near the 40th parallel south.
+Faleiro boasted that with his expertise in navigation and astronomy, he would be able to prove that the Spice Islands were situated on the Spanish side of the line of Tordesillas.

-On March 22, 1518, King Charles of Spain approved the expedition.
+On 22 March 1518 King Charles of Spain approved the expedition.
 Magellan and Faleiro were named co-captains of the expedition.

 Fragmentary sources suggest that Faleiro may have suffered from increasing mental instability as preparations for the expedition proceeded.
 Sebastian Alvarés, a Portuguese spy reporting to King Manuel, wrote that Faleiro was "like a man deranged in his senses".
 An acquaintance of Faleiro wrote that he "sleeps very little and wanders around almost out of his mind".

-On July 26, 1519, King Charles, perhaps in response to Faleiro's condition, issued a royal certificate stating that Faleiro would not sail with the expedition, and would instead stay behind in Seville to prepare for another expedition to follow.
+On 26 July 1519 King Charles, perhaps in response to Faleiro's condition, issued a royal certificate stating that Faleiro would not sail with the expedition, and would instead stay behind in Seville to prepare for another expedition to follow.
 The later expedition never took place, and may have been a fiction intended to preserve Faleiro's dignity.
 Other sources state that Faleiro chose to remain behind after performing a horoscope reading indicating that the voyage would be fatal for him.

-The expedition left Seville without Faleiro on August 10, 1519.
+The expedition left Seville without Faleiro on 10 August 1519.
 The fleet kept Faleiro's state-of-the-art navigational tools, including compasses, astrolabes, hourglasses, and charts.
 Of the 24 charts taken on the voyage, six were personally created by Faleiro.
 The rest were created by cosmographer Nuño Garcia (seven under the supervision of Faleiro, and eleven supervised by Magellan).
 In his duties as the expedition's astronomer and astrologist, Faleiro was replaced by the Spanish cosmographer Andrés de San Martín.